DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 These games can easily be added to ES-DE using shortcuts, just be aware that this requires that the games have been installed locally.

-On Linux and Windows you can use the built-in game importer to populate your steam system.
+You can use the built-in game importer to populate your steam system.
 This tool is available from the _Utilities_ menu and you can find an in-depth description of it elsewhere in this document.
 Note that you still need to create shortcut files prior to running this tool.

+If using macOS then the importer will symlink to your .app shortcut directories which means the shortcuts exported from Steam need to be kept on your desktop.
+If you don't want this then you can just move these directories manually as described below instead of using the game importer.

 **Windows**